 - To prepare Brussels sprouts, rinse well.
 Trim off bottom (stem) end and remove any brown or tough outer leaves.
 Cut in half from top to bottom.

 - Preheat oven to 400ºF.
-Spray a 9 by 13 baking dish with nonstick baking spray.
+Spray a 9 x 13-inch baking dish with nonstick baking spray.

 - Mix Brussels sprouts with olive oil, salt, and pepper, and add to prepared baking dish.